Specification

 ('x', 2, 3)

-A task is a tuple with a callable first element.
+A task is a computation that Dask can perform and is expressed using the dask.Task class.
 Tasks represent atomic units of work meant to be run by a single worker.
 Example:

 A computation may be one of the following:

-1. Any key present in the Dask graph like 'x'
+1. An Alias pointing to another key in the Dask graph like Alias('new', 'x')

 So all of the following are valid computations: